BigGreenHat14/Blockbyte/README.md

 # Admins
 Admins can login to other people's accounts, they cannot however, change their balance excluding transfers.

+You can configure admins at the top of main.py

 To login to another person's account as an admin, press the "." key, then type "viewas&username" (without quotes) where username is the target users name (without @)

 To login to your own account again, login to another persons account, but use your username instead